apache/camel/components/camel-azure/camel-azure-files/readme.md

   - transferLoggingVerbose
   - password
   - soTimeout
+  - useList
   - ignoreFileNotFoundOrPermissionError

 Basic `to("azure-files://...")` does not crash.

-Tested with 1 GiB upload (it took 2h47m47s over 1 Mbit/s uplink).
+The component is tested with 1 GiB upload
+(it took 2h47m47s over 1 Mbit/s uplink)
+and download.

 ## Deps